Iván Marino Ospina: Leader of M-19

-Bateman died on April 28, 1983 in a plane crash, and Ospina inherited the leadership of the guerrilla group.
+Bateman died on April 28, 1983, in a plane crash, and Ospina inherited the leadership of the guerrilla group.
 As such, he was in Madrid for the controversial meetings with President Belisario Betancur which would lead to a truce agreement in 1984.
 In December of that year, at a reunion in Mexico, Ospina made what would be a monumental faux pas: he applauded mafia threats to Americans living in Colombia.
 This tactical error cost him the leadership of M-19.
 He was replaced by Álvaro Fayad.
 His position, always on the side of the "hard", earned him the nickname "Ivan el terrible."

 Death

 Ospina died in a military operation against the guerrilla group by the army in August 1985 in the city of Cali.

 According to the official version, intelligence forces involved in the operation found a house in which was the commander of M-19.
-The house was besieged on the morning of August 28 and after an hour of combat, Ivan Marino Ospina, who until a few months earlier had been the chief of M-19, was killed, along with his bodyguard, Gerardo Ospina.
+The house was besieged on the morning of August 28 and after an hour of combat, Ivan Marino Ospina, who until a few hours earlier had been the chief of M-19, was killed, along with his bodyguard, Gerardo Ospina.
 His son Jorge Iván Ospina, future mayor of Cali, was injured in the operation, as was Antonio Navarro Wolff, future governor of the Department of Nariño.

 On November 6, 1985, a group of M-19 guerrillas named themselves the "Ivan Marino Ospina Company" after the recently deceased commander and commenced an attack on the Colombian Palace of Justice.